 Karl Foerster Grass Care

-Feather reed grass is a fast growing growth rate perennial plant, reaching up to a mature height of 5’ – 6’ feet and a spread of 2’ – 3’ feet.
+Karl foerster grass growth rate is fast-growing, reaching a mature height of 5’ – 6’ feet and a spread of 2’ – 3’ feet.

-With a fast growth habit, the plant produces 2’ – 3’ feet long and shiny green leaf blades along with 5’ feet stems topped with feathery flowers.
+With a fast growth habit, the plant produces 2’ – 3’ feet long, shiny, arching green leaves and 5’ feet stems topped with feathery flowers.